Whiteknight/Acquaintance/docs/PubSub.md

 });
 ```

+### Reliable Publishing with Outboxes

+Acquaintance provides an implementation of the [Outbox pattern](Outbox.md) to support reliable message publishing.
+Please see that page for more details.

 ### Autosubscribing

 **Warning**: Autosubscribing is currently experimental and is subject to change between versions based on usage and feedback.